 1. How long does Dropbox keep my files after I delete my account?

 When you delete your Dropbox Basic, Plus, Family, or Professional account, we will initiate deletion of the files you store on our Services after 30 days.
-If you’re a user on a Dropbox Business Team, only your admin can disable your account and delete your files.
+If you’re a user on a Dropbox team account, only your admin can disable your account and delete your files.

 2. What are Dropbox’s lawful bases for processing my data?